SoeRatch/disqueue/README.md

 - POST `/jobs/` – Submit a job with payload and priority.
 - GET `/jobs/{job_id}` – Retrieve the status of a specific job.
 - POST `/jobs/{job_id}/cancel` – Cancel a job if it's still queued or retrying.

-### `worker/worker.py` – Worker Process
+### `worker/worker.py` – Worker Orchestrator
-- Continuously reads from Redis Streams (`XREAD`).
+- Continuously polls Redis Streams (`XREAD`) in strict priority order.
-- Enforces priority: high → medium → low .
-- Persists `last_id` per stream to avoid duplication.
+- Delegates job execution to `JobProcessor`.
+- Uses `StreamManager` to manage stream offsets and fetch jobs.
-- Skips jobs marked as cancelled and safely moves past them by updating the stream offset.
+- Skips cancelled jobs and advances the stream pointer to avoid reprocessing.

-- Applies a deduplication decorator to ensure that only one worker processes a given job at a time.
+### `streams/manager.py` – Stream Manager
+- Manages stream offsets (`last_id`) for each priority stream.
+- Handles reading jobs using `XREAD` from Redis.
+- Ensures each message is read and acknowledged only once.
+- Cleanly decouples stream reading from job processing.

+### `jobs/processor.py` – Job Processor
+- Executes jobs with:
+  - Redis-based deduplication lock.
+  - Retry strategy (fixed or exponential).
+  - Status tracking (`in_progress`, `completed`, etc.).
+  - DLQ handoff after exhausting retries.
+- Isolates the business logic from stream reading and orchestration.

 ### `utils/deduplication.py`
 - Provides a reusable `@deduplicated()` decorator that wraps job processing in a Redis `SET NX` lock.